stuffedwombat/stuffedwombat.github.io/hase.md

+back
+published on 31/12/18

-# make Mechanics & forget the game
+# make mechanics & forget the game

 People often ask me how I come up with ideas for my prototypes and games.
 This text tries to answer that question.